healthdatasafe/data-model-draft/README.md

   - has at least one eventType
   - has at least one streamId
 - Constraints & checks
-  The eventType(s) will already provide some constraints, such as "number" or "object stucture" based on jsonSchema, this may not be sufficient and could be completed on a per eventType basis.
+  The eventType(s) will already provide some constraints, such as "number" or "object stucture" based on jsonSchema.
+This may not be sufficient and could be completed on a per eventType basis.

-- Encoding in sdandards and variations
+- Encoding in standards and variations
   - Some data may be taken with different variations and context
   - [SNOWMED CT](https://bioportal.bioontology.org/ontologies/SNOMEDCT)
   - [LOINC (BODY WEIGHT)](https://loinc.org/LG34372-9)